zendframework/zend-expressive/doc/book/features/router/fast-route.md

 ### FastRoute caching support

-Starting from version 1.3.0 zend-expressive-fastroute supports fast-route dispatch data caching.
+Starting from version 1.3.0 zend-expressive-fastroute comes with support for fast-route native dispatch data caching.

 To enable this feature a couple of modifications are needed to be made in the `routes.global.php` configuration file.